 So in times like these, staying in our comfort zone is not an option.
 Fellow patriots, we all need to push ourselves.
 This is about something greater than any one of us.
 The Second Amendment is one of the most important bastions of our liberty.

 I know I need to do more.
 Push me more to step outside my comfort zone.
 I know while it might not have felt like a great idea when my alarm went off at 5 in the morning yesterday so I could make the 2-hour drive to Kittery, that is was worth it.

 We not only stood up and showed our loyalty and support for Kittery Trading Post, but demonstrated that we were willing to at the very least step outside our comfort zone for the Second Amendment.
 If not us, who?
 If not today when?
 The fight is real, the fight is now.

 I am proud of all my fellow Mainers and people from neighboring states who stood with me.
-I am proud of all of you across the country, both in ROA, L1F and other 2A groups who work hard every day to stand up, take part, and act.
-I would venture that most of us here would rather do a whole lot of other things than being active in politics right now, but today, right now, we are putting our country, our freedom, and the well-being of our nation first.
+I am proud of all of you across the country, both in ROA, L1F, and other 2A groups who work hard every day to stand up, take part, and act.
+I would venture that most of us here would rather do a whole lot of other things than be active in politics right now, but today, right now, we are putting our country, our freedom, and the well-being of our nation first.
 Way to be, fellow patriots.
 We have what it takes.
 Let’s get out and get this done.

 Sign up for our newsletter to get the latest updates from the Liberty First Foundation